romanofski/superorganism/README.txt

     * urwid - for the UI.
 Most of the content in bug tracking systems we deal with is text.
 A text-based application if well implemented, can provide a fast and usable UI for developers.
     * zope.component - for glueing the components together.
-This is probably a very subjective decision, but I loved to use the component architecture with Zope (http://www.zope.org).
+One of the goals of this bug tracking system is to be highly extensible.
+The component architecture can provide the glue for creating a highly extensible system.
     * ZODB - Currently the best choice for storing objects.